unional/typescript-blackbook/style-guide/markdown.md

 - Wordings in header should be neutral, non-opinionated

   > Why?
-The header would be used as link.
+The header could be used as link.
   > It is best to keep the header short and unlikely to change.

   ```